matplotlib/CZI_2020-07_mpl/CZI.md

 The continued maintenance of the library is a major component of the proposed work.
-Maintenance covers a wide range of tasks including triaging bug reports, fixing some of those bugs, reviewing Pull Requests, tagging releases, and keeping the continuous integration services running.
+Maintenance covers a wide range of tasks including triaging bug reports, fixing bugs, reviewing Pull Requests, tagging releases, and keeping the continuous integration services running.
 These tasks are essential for the project's health; though each individually is small, they are frequently time critical and